netorcai/hexabomb/docs/game.rst

 1. If the cell is strictly closer to one bomb than the others, the cell is colored by the color of the closest bomb.
 2. If all the bombs of the set of the closest bombs to that cell have the same color, the cell is colored by the color of the bombs.
-3. Otherwise (e.g., if any two bombs of the set of the closest bombs to that cell have different colors), the cell color is turned to neutral.
+3. Otherwise (i.e., if any two bombs of the set of the closest bombs to that cell have different colors), the cell color is turned to neutral.

 Simultaneous explosions are figured just below.
 In this example, all the bombs have a range of 3 cells.